bertie-wheen/dsa-2023-4/labs/lab6/core/binary_tree/README.md

 - (recursively) its right subtree, if there is one

 The orders are then generally described by the order in which these are done.
-For example, pre-order is described as "node, left, right" or "N L R" - but since we're since we're talking about subtrees, we'll describe it as "root-left-right".
+For example, pre-order is described as "node, left, right" or "N L R" - but since we're talking about subtrees, we'll describe it as "root-left-right".
 Either way, what that means is that the subtree's item comes first in the iteration/traversal, then its left subtree and its descendants (in the same manner), then (similarly) its right subtree (and its descendants).